-This course is an introduction to research and program evaluation.
-The course will offer an overview of quantitative and qualitative research methods used in the field of counseling, including basic research designs, methods of participants recruitment and data collection, consent, and ethical issues.
-Course content will include basic statistics, which will allow students to become skilled and informed consumers of published research to inform practice in various settings.
-The course will also focus on the process of conducting research in the field of counseling in accordance with ethical guidelines and standards of practice.
+This course is an introduction to research and program evaluation in counseling.
+The course will offer an overview of quantitative, qualitative, and mixed research methods used in the field of counseling, including basic research designs, methods of participant recruitment, data collection and analysis, informed consent, and ethical research practices.
+Course assignments will include article critiques, which will allow students to become informed consumers of published research to inform their practice in various settings.
+The course will also focus on community-engaged research and program evaluation to promote equity in quality mental health care and culturally-sensitive evidence-based practice.
 Registration is limited by program of study.

-- Identify strengths and weaknesses for the basic qualitative and quantitative research designs - Articulate basic principles of research design, action research, and program evaluation, including traditional experimental design as well as qualitative and single subject designs

-- Read and critique published research in the counseling profession and related disciplines - Understand measurement and statistics in sufficient depth to evaluate published research and conduct evaluations of counseling programs - Collect, evaluate and share process, perception, and outcome data for counseling programs and interventions - Understand ethical issues related to conducting research
+- Identify strengths and weaknesses for the basic qualitative and quantitative research designs - Articulate basic principles of research design, action research, and program evaluation, including traditional experimental design as well as qualitative and single subject designs - Read and critique published research in the counseling profession and related disciplines - Understand measurement and statistics in sufficient depth to evaluate published research and conduct evaluations of counseling programs - Collect, evaluate and share process, perception, and outcome data for counseling programs and interventions - Understand ethical issues related to conducting research

-CMC-646 LIFESPAN AND CAREER DEVELOPMENT ASSESSMENT
+CMC-646 CAREER DEVELOPMENT & COUNSELING

-In this course, learners will examine career development from various theoretical standpoints, the relationship between theory and practice, and how these come together in the day-to-day tasks and responsibilities of the career counselor.
-Emphasis is placed on the unique contributions that diverse factors such as age, gender, race, ethnic group, sexual orientation, disability, etc. make to career and lifestyle development across the lifespan.
-The course will also critically examine traditional career development theories, as well as major career assessment and occupation information systems.
-An overview of components and evaluation of career counseling interventions and programs in schools, work, and community settings will also be provided.
+In this course, learners will examine career development and career counseling from various theoretical orientations, the relationship between theory and practice, and how these come together in professional counseling work.
+Emphasis is placed on the unique contributions that diverse factors such as age, gender, race, ethnic group, sexual orientation, disability, etc. make to career and work options across the lifespan for individuals and systems.
+The course will critically examine traditional career development theories, career assessment and occupation information systems, and general assumptions about career and work.
+Students will learn about career development and counseling interventions and programs that can be applied within school, work, and community settings.
 Registration is limited by program of study.

-- Explain theories and models of career planning and development, counseling, and decision-making, including commonalties, and distinguishing characteristics - Explain the interrelationships among and between factors such as culture, gender, work, mental well-being, relationships, and other life roles and as related to career and lifestyle development over the lifespan - Identify and synthesize career, vocational, educational, and labor market information resources, visual and print media, and computer-based career information to facilitate career planning and development for diverse populations - Identify and use relevant instruments, techniques, and technologies for assessing abilities, interests, values, personality, and other factors that contribute to career and lifestyle development for diverse populations - Identify and apply evidence-based career counseling processes and techniques to facilitate individual skill development for career, educational, and life-work planning and management, including those applicable to specific populations
+- Explain theories and models of career development and career counseling - Explain the interrelationships among and between factors such as culture, gender, work, mental well-being, relationships, and other life roles as related to career and lifestyle development over the lifespan - Identify and utilize career, vocational, educational, and labor market information resources, visual and print media, and computer-based career information to facilitate career planning and development for diverse populations - Identify and utilize relevant instruments, techniques, and technologies for assessing abilities, interests, values, personality, and other factors that contribute to career planning and development for diverse populations - Identify and apply evidence-based career counseling skills and techniques to facilitate individual skill development for career, educational, and life-work planning and management

-CMC-650 INTERNSHIP IN MENTAL HEALTH COUNSELING I
+CMC-650 COUNSELING INTERNSHIP I